 Popular currency pairs

 Seven currency pairs account for the vast majority of global forex trading volume.
-These are called major pairs - all include the US dollar and have the tightest spreads because of their high liquidity.
+These are called major currency pairs and are presented in the table below - all include the US dollar and have the tightest spreads because of their high liquidity.
+Volume shares below are from the BIS 2022 Triennial Survey.

 |---|---|---|---|